turingschool/gear-up/Mod2_Week1_Empathy_and_Privilege.markdown

 ## Final Discussion (10 min)

-Final Prompt: "Communication style, gender norms, introversion/extroversion, and learning styles are all areas in which individuals at Turing experience privilege and marginalization.
-How can we continue to be aware of these as we work together to create a more inclusive environment?"
+Final Prompt: Connect your experience in this activity, our previous discussion on empathy, and your perspective-taking homework assignment from Mod 1.
+How can we at Turing work together to create a more inclusive environment?
+Think of three specific action items you and your group are willing to take.

 Take time to share out some reflections from the group and share any reflections you have from the conversations.

-## Final Reflection (10 min)

-We'll take a few minutes to tie this really complex topic back to what we, as individuals, can do today to connect and do right by others who are affected by the disparities we discussed in groups.
-Remember, privilege is not a concept we're using to make individuals feel guilty, rather it is a framework in which we can better understand each other and stay connected in spite of widely varying experiences.

   ### Survey (5 min)
-Please have students complete the Gear Up survey.
-These reflections will take the place of Gear Up Reflections in their portfolio. https://goo.gl/forms/q8b3WbojxsmQoodi1
+Please have students complete the Gear Up reflection in their personal Gear Up gist.
+These reflections will take the place of Gear Up Surveys.

  Facilitator:  Close with a few final thoughts to summarize the group discussion